TrainWeb.org Facebook Page

 Eight-lamp CPLs were often found near rail yards because they have the upper-left and lower-right lights necessary to display a "Restricting" aspect.
 A Restricting aspect advises the train's operator to proceed without stopping, but do so at a speed slow enough to stop before any track obstruction he may observe on his own.

 When lit, the Restricting speed indicators are a slightly blue-tinted white color like that of the Moon, hence they are sometimes called a "lunar" aspect.
 The example photo at right comes courtesy David Malohn.
-The lunar aspect is also used to alert the operator that he is entering unsignalled territory and thus must proceed cautiously and employ his own judgment.
+The lunar aspect is also used to alert operators that they are entering unsignalled territory and thus must proceed cautiously under their own judgment.

 WB Tower